drscotthawley/blog_fastpages/_posts/2021-02-15-Making-GPT3-Generate-3-Of-A-Kind.md

 Which means....based on my experience with AI models: If the initial trial is encouraging, that means there's a TON of failure modes you just haven't discovered yet! ;-)  We can probe for those too, another time -- so far I've only used up 1.6% of my free tokens.
 There's a lot more that one can do to use the API, and so far I haven't used any of the advanced prompt-making utilities. **Still, for the first foray into the OpenAI API, this was a GREAT experience!**

+**P.S.-** OH GEEZ I JUST NOTICED THAT I TAUGHT GPT-3 TO *NOT* USE THE OXFORD COMMA!
+May a large millstone be tied around my neck...

 ## References